 -End of services-

--Round-trip international flights Canada / Hanoi and Siem Reap / Canada with Qatar Airways (or similar).
+-International flights between Canada / Hanoi & Siem Reap / Canada with good itineraries

 -Internal flights between Danang / Saigon.
 (Transfers included)

--Transfer between the airport and the hotels in Hanoi and Siem Reap.
+-Transfer between the airports and the hotels in Hanoi and Siem Reap

 -All meals are included.
-(Except the meals on day 2, lunch on day 3 & 15 and dinner on day 14)
+(Except meals on day 2, lunch on day 3 and dinner on day 14)